CloudTestDrive/EventLabs/AppDev/K8S/sample.app.OKE2.md

    + Replace the "phx" if required by the Region Key of your region
 + **DOCKER_USERNAME** = gse00014344/api.user
    + Replace "gse00014344" by the name of your Tenancy Name
 + **DOCKER_PASSWORD** = this is the Authentication Token of the OCI account you used to create the K8S cluster.
-When using an instructor-provided OKE instance, this token will be provided by your instructor in separate file called "docker_password_token".
-If not, you need to create yourself a token for your user, via the "Identity", "Users" tab of the menu.
+   + When using an instructor-provided OKE instance, this token will be provided by your instructor in separate file called "docker_password_token".
+   + If you created your own OKE instance, you need to create yourself a token for your user, via the "Identity", "Users" tab of the menu.

 When you need to add new variable click **Add** button which saves the current row and add a new one.
 You can use the **Protected** tick box to store safely your value e.g. personal token.